jameskimmel/ZFS/The problem with RAIDZ.md

 ### volblocksize:
 Zvols have a volblocksize property that is analogous to recordsize.
-Since openZFS v2.2 the default value is 16k, while Proxmox 8.1 still uses 8k as default.
+Since openZFS v2.2 the default value is 16k.
+It used to be 8k.

 Now with that technical stuff out of the way, let's look at real-life examples.